-The time of onset is critical for using thrombolysis as the risk of intracerebral bleeding increases with increased time from stroke onset.
-If you cannot establish the time with certainty, most physicians will not treat with tPA.
+The time of onset is critical for using thrombolysis, as the risk of intracerebral bleeding increases with increased time from stroke onset.
+If you cannot establish the time with certainty, most physicians will not treat with IV thrombolytics.

-In the US, thrombolysis is not yet FDA approved for 3- 4.5-hour time window, although it is approved in Europe and Canada.
-Nonetheless, the 3- 4.5-hour window is endorsed by the American Heart and American Stroke Association.
+In the United States, thrombolytics are not FDA approved for the 3- 4.5-hour time window, although the approach is approved in Europe and Canada.
+Nonetheless, the 3- 4.5-hour window is endorsed by the American Heart Association and American Stroke Association.
 The inclusion criteria are similar to those of < 3 hours, but are modified as follows:

 - Meet all criteria of < 3 hours since stroke onset

 - Age < 80 years

 - No anticoagulant use, regardless of INR

-- NIHSS < /= 25
+- NIHSS score < /= 25

 - No combined history of prior stroke and diabetes